-Centralized deicing facilities can be simple aprons with drainage infrastructure that allows isolation and collection of deicer-laden runoff, or technologically advanced facilities with electronics that monitor everything from aircraft positioning to glycol concentrations in the runoff collection system.
-The complexity of each facility depends on the airport's or airlines' situation, and the sophistication required to meet operational and environmental needs.
+Centralized deicing facilities can be simple aprons with deicer-laden runoff collection capabilities, or technologically advanced facilities with electronics that monitor everything from aircraft positioning to glycol concentrations in the runoff collection system.
+The complexity of each facility depends on the airports' or airlines' needs, and the sophistication required to meet operational and environmental needs.

 Centralized deicing facilities have the highest reported performance of available glycol collection practices.
-Because deicing activity is consolidated into one or more relatively confined areas, runoff volumes are reduced, and relatively high concentrations of deicer-laden runoff may be collected.
-This feature is important when considering recycling of glycol in the runoff as well as certain biological treatment technologies.
+Because deicing activity is consolidated into one or more relatively confined areas, runoff volumes are reduced and relatively high concentrations of deicer-laden runoff may be collected.
+This feature is important when considering recycling of glycol in the runoff.

-Airports employing centralized deicing facilities report repeatable seasonal collection performance in the range of 35-80% of glycols applied at the facilities.
+Airports employing centralized deicing facilities report repeatable seasonal collection performance in the range of 40-65 percent of glycols applied at the facilities.

 Site-specific factors significantly affect the practicality of this practice.
 Centralized deicing facilities can vary from small apron or gate areas retrofitted with trench drains or asphalt curbs and frac tanks, to sophisticated off-gate facilities with queuing control, fixed deicing booms, blending to temperature, pumps, and recycling facilities.
-A key characteristic is that the facility provides an area where deicing activities are concentrated, and runoff can be isolated.
-Each airport and airline must assess its needs and determine if one or more centralized deicing facilities is appropriate.
+A key characteristic is that the facility provides an area where deicing activities are concentrated.
+Each airport and airline has to assess its needs and determine if one or more centralized deicing facilities is appropriate.